Hall of Fame City Fun

 “It was the first machine built in the United States to automate the production of marbles,” explains Bud Graham, who co-owns the shop with his wife, Sandy, and their son, Brian.
 “It was the original machine made for that first patent application.”

 The gallery overlooks Canal Fulton’s Market Street stone arch bridge.
 After purchasing the shop in 2006, the Grahams learned that the building it calls home has a history dating back to 1814.
 They put the original doors back in place before opening in 2009, and you can still see the more than 200-year-old wood beam framing inside of the shop.

 “We not only live here, but we rebuilt it,” says Graham.
 “Part of living here is that journey.”
 215 Market St. W., Canal Fulton 44614, 330/854-2966, canalfultonglassworks.com

 Pro Football Hall of Fame Enshrinement Festival Schedule of Events

-The annual spectacle of gridiron greatness that is the Pro Football Hall of Fame Enshrinement Festival runs through Aug.
-7. About 700,000 visitors are expected to attend the festival and partake in the many activities hosted by the Pro Football Hall of Fame and the city of Canton.
+The annual spectacle of gridiron greatness that is the Pro Football Hall of Fame Enshrinement Festival takes place each August.
+About 700,000 visitors are expected to attend the festival and partake in the many activities hosted by the Pro Football Hall of Fame and the city of Canton.
 Events include the Hall of Fame Game, the Canton Repository Grand Parade, the Enshrinement Ceremony and the Concert for Legends.
 For more information, visit profootballhof.com. *Note: These events were part of the 2017 schedule.
 Visit website for this year's schedule.